 Handing on our History

-For the past few months the cross-generational project has supported students to capture the oral history of those involved in the first North East Pride events, fought against discriminatory laws like Section 28 and campaigned for LGBT rights during the 1970s and 80s.
+The podcasts (new episodes available on the 13th of each month) explore the history of LGBTQI+ activism.
+For the past year the cross-generational project has supported students to capture the oral history of those involved in the first North East Pride events, fought against discriminatory laws like Section 28 and campaigned for LGBT rights during the 1970s and 80s.

 Working with professional photographers and filmmakers, their conversations and portraits will form a digital archive, open for all to delve into for years to come.